emtiajium/vocabulary-flashcard-frontend/README.md

 ###### Run the web app natively on Android

-➜ Read [these](https://facebook.github.io/react-native/docs/running-on-device.html) and execute three task given below
-> Enable Debugging over USB

-> Plug in your device via USB

-> Connect to the development server
+➜ Read [these](https://facebook.github.io/react-native/docs/running-on-device.html) and `Enable Debugging over USB`, `Plug in your device via USB`, `Connect to the development server`

 ➜ `npm run serve:android:anew`